-• There is a clear public interest in the work of local government being closely examined to encourage the discharging of public functions in the most efficient and effective way.
+- There is a clear public interest in the work of local government being closely examined to encourage the discharging of public functions in the most efficient and effective way. - There is an important public interest in the work of public bodies being transparent and open to scrutiny to increase diligence and to protect the public purse. - There is a public interest in public authorities being accountable for their decision making.

-- There is an important public interest in the work of public bodies being transparent and open to scrutiny to increase diligence and to protect the public purse. - There is a public interest in public authorities being accountable for their decision making. - The Council is mindful of its responsibilities to be open with information on the development scheme and will publish details of formal planning application scheme on its website.
+• The Council is mindful of its responsibilities to be open with information on the development scheme and has published details of the documents on the planning application scheme on its website.